 |pfcount (without -a flag)||586 Kpps|

 - pfcount is an application written on top of PF_RING™, whereas pcount as been written on top of libcap-over-PF_RING™.
 As applications are just counting packets with no extra processing, pfcount (with -a that means active packet polling) is sometimes slower of pcount that has to pay the libpcap overhead.
 This is justified by the fact that pfcount processes packets faster than pcount, hence it consumes all packets available quicker hence it calls the poll() (i.e. wait for incoming packets) more often.
 As poll() is rather costly, pcount performance is better than pfcount on this special case.
 In general applications have to do something with packets beside counting them, hence the performance of pure PF_RING™-based applications should be better than pcap-based applications.

 - For wire-rate packet capture even on a low-end Core2Duo PF_RING™ ZC (new generation DNA) is the solution.

 PF_RING™ kernel module and drivers are distributed under the GNU GPLv2 license, LGPLv2.1 for the user-space PF_RING library, and available in source code format.

 * This work is the result of the last couple of years of self-funded research.
 We therefore ask you a little help to keep the project running.
-Nevertheless if you’re a no-profit organization, professor or university researcher, please drop me an email and I’ll send it to you for free.
+Nevertheless if you’re a no-profit organization, professor or university researcher, please drop us an email and we’ll send it to you for free.